andreburto/mynagerie/README.md

 * Toy dashboard

 ## Update Log

+**2022-07-02:** Added initial Terraform scripts.
+Cleaned up the "start" scripts so they now automatically start the app.
+**DID NOT** rewrite `start.bat` to be a PowerShell file despite my desire.
+Created the initial JS display for toy lists.

 **2022-06-23:** Updated requirements section of README.
 Started working on the JS part of the interface.